 A Call to Action for Mayors and Elected Officials

-A Call to Action for Mayors and Local Elected Officials
+A Call to Action for Local Elected Officials

 Let’s Move! is a comprehensive initiative that was launched by the First Lady in 2010 and is dedicated to solving the problem of obesity within a generation, so that children born today will grow up healthier and able to pursue their dreams.

-In a January 2010 address, First Lady Michelle Obama called on mayors to take a leadership role.
-The First Lady has always said that local leaders are uniquely positioned to champion healthy communities, which is why she launched Let’s Move!
+In a January 2010 address, First Lady Michelle Obama called on local elected officials to take a leadership role.
+The First Lady has always said that local leaders are uniquely positioned to champion healthy communities, which is why she launched the national initiative of Let’s Move!
 Cities and Towns in June 2010.
-In 2012, the initiative expanded to include counties, and in July 2012, the First Lady announced private and public sector commitments to support Let’s Move!
-Cities, Towns and Counties (LMCTC).

 LMCTC calls upon local elected officials to adopt long-term, sustainable and holistic approaches to addressing childhood obesity.
 Local elected officials who sign up as an LMCTC site are willing to commit to five goals.
 Developed with the role of local elected officials in mind, the five goals are designed to promote sustainable strategies intended to improve the health of local constituents.